 Spreading divinity and fulfillment, the New Vishwanath Temple in BHU, is definitely worth visiting.
 The gigantic statue of the great Lord Shiva is the perfect epitome of art and sculpture.
 Once you are at the place, no qualm is left in your heart.
 The feeling is even better when you come with gratitude in your heart and peace in your head.

-Shri Kashi Vishwanath Mandir was destroyed (and reconstructed) several times - in 1194 by Qutb-ud-din Aibak, between 1447-1458 by Hussain Shah Sharqi and then in 1669 CE by Aurangzeb.
-In the 1930s, Pandit Madan Mohan Malaviya planned to replicate Shri Kashi Vishwanath Mandir in the campus of Benaras Hindu University.
-The Birla family undertook the construction and foundation was laid in March 1931.
+Shri Kashi Vishwanath Mandir was destroyed (and reconstructed) several times - in 1194 by Qutb-Ud-Din Aibak, between 1447-1458 by Hussain Shah Sharqi, and then in 1669 CE by Aurangzeb.
+In the 1930s, Pandit Madan Mohan Malaviya planned to replicate Shri Kashi Vishwanath Mandir on the campus of Benaras Hindu University.
+The Birla family undertook the construction and the foundation was laid in March 1931.
 The temple was finally completed in 1966.

-2. Lakshmi Narayan Temple.
-Another temple of Lakshmi Narayan, it leaves you mesmerized with its artistic creation.
-The statues of Lakshmi and Narayan is a great work of art.
+Another temple of Lakshmi Narayan, leaves you mesmerized with its artistic creation.
+The statues of Lakshmi and Narayan are a great work of art.

 To reach Vishwanath Temple, Uttar Pradesh you will need to cover a total distance of about 867, 1,485, 673, 1,828 km from other Indian cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach here by public transport.

-By Road.
 Depending upon your location you can easily traverse to this place via road networks as well.
-To travel here, you can consider taking interstate buses, private cabs or if you prefer travelling at your own pace, then take your own vehicle here.
+To travel here, you can consider taking interstate buses, private cabs or if you prefer traveling at your own pace, then take your own vehicle here.